globaldothealth/monkeypox/README.md

 ## License and attribution

-This repository and data exports are published under the CC BY 4.0 license.
+This repository and data exports (except files in the *ecdc* folder) are published under the CC BY 4.0 license.

 Please cite as: "Global.health Monkeypox (accessed on YYYY-MM-DD)"

 &

 Kraemer, Tegally, Pigott, Dasgupta, Sheldon, Wilkinson, Schultheiss, et al. Tracking the 2022 Monkeypox Outbreak with Epidemiological Data in Real-Time.
 The Lancet Infectious Diseases. https://doi.org/10.1016/S1473-3099(22)00359-0.

+For files in the *ecdc* folder, please cite (reproduction is authorized, provided the source is acknowledged):

+European Centre for Disease Prevention and Control/WHO Regional Office for Europe.
+Monkeypox, Joint Epidemiological overview, {day} {month}, 2022